Simon Raab: Early life and education

 Simon Raab was born in Toulouse, France in 1952.
 He was raised in Canada and immigrated to the United States in 1990.
 He holds a Ph.D. in Mechanical Engineering from McGill University, Montreal, Canada, a Masters of Engineering Physics (Surface Physics) from Cornell University, USA, and a Bachelor of Science in Physics from the University of Waterloo, Canada.

 Raab lives and works in Santa Barbara, California.

 Scientific career

-Raab is the co-founder of Faro Technologies where he remains chairman of the board.
-He served as chief executive officer of the company from its inception in 1982 until January 2006, and is presently in that role again, after resuming the position in November 2015.
+Raab is the co-founder of Faro Technologies.
+Now retired, he served as chief executive officer of the company from its inception in 1982 until January 2017.
+Faro sold to Ametek in 2025 for approximately $920 million.

 Raab holds more than 80 US patents with associated foreign patents in fields of 3D coordinate measuring systems, bio-materials, medical diagnostics and computerized surgical assistance.
-He is currently the Chairman of LunglifeAI focusing on diagnostic tests for early lung cancer and serves as Co-Chairman of TrueDigital Surgical, Inc developing the first digital 3D surgical microscopes and robotic guidance systems.
+He has acted as the Chairman of LunglifeAI focusing on diagnostic tests for early lung cancer and has served as Co-Chairman of TrueDigital Surgical, Inc developing the first digital 3D surgical microscopes and robotic guidance systems.

+In 2010, he partially endowed a professor in theoretical astrophysics at the University of California, Santa Barbara held by Lars Bildsten.

+Raab is the author of a string theory, described as Definor String Theory which purports to provide a simple string based derivation of fundamental constants, including the dimensional structure of the electron and proton, the charge radius of the proton and the gravitational constant G, without free parameters.